 Enhanced internal communication and collaboration

-- Teleconferencing: We have offices in three cities and two states, so we would lose a lot of time and money to travel if we were to physically come together for every meeting.
+- Teleconferencing: We have offices in four cities and two states, so we would lose a lot of time and money to travel if we were to physically come together for every meeting.
 Each location has a conference room with two large monitors.
 When we need to meet with co-workers from other locations, we can teleconference on one screen and share content on the other.
 To accomplish this, we use media: scape, a Steelcase product, but we can also demonstrate it with popular web-based conferencing services, such as WebEx and GoToMeeting.

 - Sharing content: Internally, we have monthly budget meetings at our Columbia office where we review detailed spreadsheets.
 It’s important for everyone in the room to be able to read the content.
 We chose to go with a projector and a 120” large screen that drops from the ceiling.
 This solution was more cost effective than an LCD monitor of comparable size.
 There are a lot of misconceptions about projectors being outdated equipment, so having such a large one in our office also meant we could show customer’s first-hand the clarity of the image on the screen.
 The projector and screen are controlled with an intuitive Crestron control system that automatically turns on the equipment when needed.